emarekica/bike-bits/parallax.md

   triggerHook: 0,
 })

-  // hook the animation to te scene .setTween(timeline)
+  // hook the animation to the scene .setTween(timeline)

   // pin another section to the header